-Communicating effectively with Algerians requires not just the ability to speak Arabic, French, or a Berber language but also interact in culturally competent Communication competence includes paralanguage (speech. volume, rate, and intonation), nonverbal communication (personal space, touch, and gestures), and interaction management (conversation initiation. turn-taking. and termination).
-When used properly, these of aspects communication ensure that statements are interpreted as the speaker intends.
+Communicating effectively with Algerians requires not just the ability to speak Arabic, French, or a Berber language but also the ability to interact in culturally competent ways.
+Communication competence includes paralanguage (speech, volume, rate, and intonation), nonverbal communication (personal space, touch, and gestures), and interaction management (conversation initiation, turn-taking, and termination).
+When used properly, these aspects of communication ensure that statements are interpreted as the speaker intends.